aamzhas/aamzhas.github.io/_pages/about.md

 ## News

 - **August 2021**: Completed my internship at Google LLC.
-Special thanks to Shashank Shastry and Benjamin Louie.
+Special thanks to Shashank Shastry and Benjamin Louie for hosting me at Google!

 - **May 2021**: Began my internship at Google LLC.
 I am working on experimenting with Pre-training the Multi-modal BERT model on unlabelled data to improve performance in extracting business titles from storefront images.